kschuler/ling001/index.md

 - **Make-up exams**: Only students with a documented family or medical emergancy will be granted the opportunity to make-up an exam.
 Email your recitation section TA to make these arrangments.
 - **Rescheduling exams**: Only students with a religious conflict or an official university event may reschedule an exam.
 In these cases, students must provide documentation and *advanced notice*, so email your recitation section TA as soon as possible.
 Note that multiple exams on the same day is not a valid reason to reschedule.
 - **Late assignments**: Late language journals will be accepted with a 5 point per day late penalty.
-- **Re-grade requests**: If you feel a grading error has been made, you must make a formal regrade request via canvas *within one week of receiving your graded exam or assignment*.
-TAs are not allowed to discuss regrading with you until you have made a formal written request.
-If you ask about regrading in person or via email, you'll be directed to make a formal request via canvas.
+- **Re-grade requests**: If you feel a grading error has been made, you must make a formal regrade request via canvas *within four days of receiving your graded exam or assignment*.
+TAs are not allowed to discuss your grade with you until you have made a formal written request.
+If you ask about grading in person or via email, you'll be directed to make a formal request via canvas.
 - **Accommodations and non-discrimination**: We are happy to provide accommodations to anyone with documentation from Student Disability Services and to make alternate arrangements when class conflicts with a religious holiday.
 Please notify your recitation section TA as soon as possible to make these arrangements.
 - **Academic Integrity**: We will follow the rules of the University and the [Code of Academic Integrity](https://catalog.upenn.edu/pennbook/code-of-academic-integrity/).
 It is your responsibility to be familiar with these policies.

 ## FAQs
-**If I am happy with my grade on the first three exams, do I have to take the fourth?**
+**Can I skip the fourth exam if I am happy with my grade on the first three?**
-> Nope!
+> Yes!
 You can skip the fourth exam and it will be dropped.
 Your grade will be based on the first three exams.

-**If I miss my recitation, can I come to another section that week?**
+**If I miss recitation can I come to another recitation section that week?**
 > Yes, but the rooms are small so it's best to email the section TA to let them know.

-**I think you made a mistake grading my exam, what should I do?**
+**I noticed a mistake in the grading of my exam.
+How do I get this fixed?**
-> We will regrade your exam if you make a formal regrade request via canvas by the deadline (see regrading policy above).
+> We will regrade your exam if you make a formal regrade request via Canvas within the regrading window.

-**What if I miss or fail an exam?**
+**I missed or failed an exam.
+What can I do to make it up?**
-> We drop your lowest exam score, so this is no problem.
+> Nothing.
+We don't allow make-up exams or retakes.
+However, we drop your lowest exam score, so this shouldn't be a problem.
 Just make sure it doesn't happen more than once!

 **Can I turn in my language journal late?**
 > Yes, but there is a 5 point per day late penalty.